shakilmith/documentaion/blog/spring-boot/spring-boot-dynamic-pages/index.md

 ![spring boot project structure](image3.png)

 Note: The pom.xml file is used to manage all the project dependencies.
-It is always possible to add new dependencies or remove the existing one.
+It is always possible to add new dependencies or remove the existing one from your application classpath.

-3. Run Your Application
+3. Run The Application

-Click one SpringBootExampleApplication.java file and you see the there is a main method.
-Now, redirect your project in cmd or powershell and type following maven command to run your application.
-You may use the vs code terminal. ```(CTRL + Shift + `)```
+Click on ***SpringBootExampleApplication.java*** file and you see there is a main method.
+Now, open your project in cmd or powershell and type following maven command to run your application.
+You may use the vs code terminal. ```(CTRL + Shift + `)``` to implement spring boot maven commands.

+in **powershell:**

 ```
 $ mvn spring-boot:run
 ```

 Wait few seconds, and you see your project is running on port 8080 in localhost.

+**Note:** You need internet connection to resolve maven dependencies of your project.

 4. Now, create an entity model (a java class) in the model package.
 Let's name it Person.java class

-Person.java
+**Person.java**

 ```
 package com.company.model;